It’s me, Adrienne.

 1. I am not a homeschooling expert.
 We’ve been at it for almost 10 years, and I love sharing our experiences, but I’ll never pretend like I have it all figured out.
 There are days when I am confident in the calling and other days when I wonder what the heck I’m doing and pray to God my kids make it out unscathed.
 I’m just doing my best for my kids, just like you.

-2. My decision to homeschool my kids is in no way a judgement on your choice to put your kids in public school.
-Or private, or montessori, or whatever it is your do with your children.
+2. My decision to homeschool my kids is in no way a judgment on your choice to put your kids in public school.
+Or private, or Montessori, or whatever it is you do with your children.
 There’s this invisible wall between non-homeschoolers and homeschoolers that’s always a little awkward for me.
 When we get to talking and our two worlds collide and things are different for us than they are for you, that’s OK.
 I’m not judging you.
 I like hearing your stories and learning about your family.

 3. I don’t think public school is a bad place.
 My oldest didn’t have a great experience, but I know many kids do!
 Am I glad I don’t have to deal with standardized testing and late night homework?
 Yes!
 BUT I also think there are many positives in public school.
 There are some wonderfully dedicated teachers out there!
 Some I know and love.
 I don’t believe it’s all bad.
 On the contrary, I think my youngest would do well in a traditional school setting, and sometimes I even think about sending him.
 (You shudder, I know.)

 4. I don’t plan well.
 Like we just had a 6 week Christmas break and I didn’t plan one thing kind of not planning well.
 When our December break started I had big ideas for how organized and on top of school I’d be in the new year.
 Then I realized I’m myself.
 We’ll be getting through this year like all the others by the skin of our teeth and before June.
 Bring back summer!